shecodes-students/learning-resources/README.md

 Author
 ------
-If convenient, please add an aauthor field, indicating the mail-address, real name or github/twitter handle of the author
+If convenient, please add one or multiple aauthor field, indicating the mail-address, real name or twitter handle of the author.
+If the link to the resource goes to a gitbub repo, you don't need to specify an author because it can be dtermined automatically.
+Add one author field per author and separete different means of contacting by comma within the authro field. *see examples below)

 _start of machine-readable section_